cvs-health/testilo/README.md

 ### Target list to batch

-If you have a target list, the `batch` module of Testilo can convert it to a batch.
-The batch will contain, for each target, one array of acts named `main`, containing a `launch` act (depending on the script to specify the browser type and the target to specify the URL).
+If you have a target list, the `batch` module of Testilo can convert it to a simple batch.
+The batch will contain, for each target, only one array of acts, named `main`, containing only a `launch` act (depending on the script to specify the browser type and the target to specify the URL).

 #### Invocation